CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 ## Common use cases

-* Ingestion user interaction and server events To make use of user interaction events from end-user apps or server events from your system, you may forward them to Pulsar and then use a stream processing tool which delivers them to your applications.
-Pulsar allows you to gather events from many clients simultaneously.
 * Replicating data among databases using [Pulsar IO](https://pulsar.apache.org/docs/en/io-overview/) is commonly used to distribute change events from databases.
 * Parallel processing and workflows.
-You can efficiently distribute a large number of tasks among multiple workers ( compressing text files, sending email notifications).
+You can efficiently distribute a large number of tasks among multiple workers (compressing text files, sending email notifications).
 * Data streaming from IoT devices.
 For example, a residential sensor can stream data to backend servers.
 * Refreshing distributed caches.
 For example, an application can publish invalidation events to update the IDs of objects that have changed.
 * Real-time event distribution Events, raw or processed, may be made available to multiple applications across your team and organization for real time processing.
+* User interaction ingestion and server events from end-user apps or server events to your system, you may forward them to Pulsar and then use a stream processing tool which delivers them to your applications.
+Pulsar allows you to gather events from many clients simultaneously.

-## Create an add-on
+## Create a Pulsar add-on

 It is as simple and straightforward as creating any other add-on.
 In your personnal space, click on *Create* > *an add-on* > *Pulsar*.